SwasthikBangera/DiabetesDetection/README.md

 # DiabetesDetection

-Determine if a person has diabetes or not
+The goal is to predict if Diabetes is present or not

+Data preprocessing

+Dataset plots

+Training the model

+Build a predictive system